 Reducing CO2 emissions

-As part of our environmental efforts across our generation fleet and throughout our business, we’ve committed with our parent company, PPL, to achieve net-zero carbon emissions by 2050 and are on track to achieve an 80% reduction from 2010 levels by 2040 and a 70% reduction by 2035.
+As part of our environmental efforts across our generation fleet and throughout our business, our parent company, PPL, has set a goal to achieve net-zero carbon emissions by 2050 and is targeting a 70% reduction from 2010 levels by 2035 and an 80% reduction by 2040.

 We’ve already helped the city of Louisville reduce its CO2 emissions by 10% and are increasingly adding more solar to further expand our existing renewable generation, including our two, nearly 100-year-old hydro facilities.
 We continue exploring opportunities to add more cost-effective renewable energy sources for customers.